fpereiro/gotoB/readme.md

 gotoв is automatically loaded on the global variable `B`.

-`B.v` contains a string with the version of gotoв you're currently using. `B.t` contains a timestamp representing the moment when the library is loaded - which can be an useful reference point for performance measurements.
+`B.v` contains a string with the version of gotoв you're currently using. `B.t` contains a timestamp indicating the moment when the library is loaded - which can be an useful reference point for performance measurements.

-While the variables are global, I suggest assigning `B` to a local variable to make things clearer:
+While `B` is a global variable, I suggest assigning `B` to a local variable to make your code clearer:

 ```javascript
 var B = window.B;